 Why do our scholarships exist?

 - The Children’s Foundation of Guelph and Wellington believes in equal access to post-secondary education.
 Many youth in our community face barriers, such as lack of financial resources or mental health support, that prevent them from realizing their potential through educational.

 What do we do?

 - We provide annual scholarships to remove some of the barriers for those youth.
-Currently there are four annual scholarships (The Future Fund Scholarship, The Cargill Scholarship, The Promoli Scholarship, and The Tait Scholarship)
+Currently there are five annual scholarships (Future Fund, Cargill, Promoli, Tait and new in 2020 Paul Hammond)

 - Our Scholarships Program recognizes the achievement of students who face economic or social challenges.